Friedrich Nietzsche: Mental illness and death (1889–1900)

-After the breakdown, Peter Gast "corrected" Nietzsche's writings without his approval.
+After the breakdown, Peter Gast attempted to systematically organize Nietzsche's fragmentary writings.

 Nietzsche's insanity was originally diagnosed as tertiary syphilis, in accordance with a prevailing medical paradigm of the time.
 Although most commentators regard his breakdown as unrelated to his philosophy, Georges Bataille wrote poetically of his condition ("'Man incarnate' must also go mad") and René Girard's postmortem psychoanalysis posits a worshipful rivalry with Richard Wagner.
 Girard suggests that Nietzsche signed his final letters as both Dionysus and the Crucified One because he was demonstrating that by being a god (Dionysus), one is also a victim (Crucified One) since a god still suffers by overcoming the law.
 Nietzsche had previously written, "All superior men who were irresistibly drawn to throw off the yoke of any kind of morality and to frame new laws had, if they were not actually mad, no alternative but to make themselves or pretend to be mad."
 (Daybreak, 14) The diagnosis of syphilis has since been challenged and a diagnosis of "manic-depressive illness with periodic psychosis followed by vascular dementia" was put forward by Cybulska prior to Schain's study.
 Leonard Sax suggested the slow growth of a right-sided retro-orbital meningioma as an explanation of Nietzsche's dementia; Orth and Trimble postulated frontotemporal dementia while other researchers have proposed a hereditary stroke disorder called CADASIL.
 Poisoning by mercury, a treatment for syphilis at the time of Nietzsche's death, has also been suggested.

 In 1898 and 1899 Nietzsche suffered at least two strokes.
 They partially paralysed him, leaving him unable to speak or walk.
 He likely suffered from clinical hemiparesis/hemiplegia on the left side of his body by 1899.
 After contracting pneumonia in mid-August 1900, he suffered another stroke during the night of 24–25 August and died at about noon on 25 August.
 Elisabeth had him buried beside his father at the church in Röcken near Lützen.
 His friend and secretary Gast gave his funeral oration, proclaiming: "Holy be your name to all future generations!"